techsavvyash/vync/packages/plugin/INSTALLATION-GUIDE.md

 4. **Verify server is running**:
    - Open browser to `http://localhost:3000`
-   - You should see "Obsidian Sync Server is running!"
+   - You should see "Vync Server is running!"

 ### Server Configuration